 The amount of credit you have versus the amount of credit you’re using is a factor in your credit score.
 Stop borrowing money, and pay off what’s already owed, advises myFICO.
 This is one of the best ways to relieve stress, and improve your credit score fast.

 Once you pay off a credit card, you may be tempted to close the account.
 However, in order to keep your credit score higher, you should actually keep the credit card open, says myFICO.

 In order to know how you’re doing, keep an eye on your credit report.
 Some people think that checking their score will affect it, but that’s not the case, states myFICO.

 Dispute Wrong Information on Your Credit Report

 If you check your credit report and notice that there’s wrong information, take action to resolve it.
 Dispute any errors promptly, advises Experian.
-Consistent credit fix reviews will help you stay on top of your score.
+Consistent credit fix reviews will improve your credit score as well as develop the habit of staying on top of any inconsistencies.

 Think Twice Before Opening New Accounts

 According to Experian, opening a bunch of accounts won’t help your credit score.
 In fact, it’s better to avoid multiple hard inquiries into your credit report and manage your existing debt.